Bricktech2000/Notes/notes/difficult.md

 > - forming good [[habit]]s &mdash; they have low short-term reward but high long-term reward, which can make them feel [[difficult]] in the moment
 > - [[learning]] techniques &mdash; they seek to make learning [[difficult]], but what that means is that our [[brain]] is being forced to use more [[energy]], which improves our [[learning]] and [[memory]]
 > - "the last few reps" &mdash; the last repetitions of a set are the most [[difficult]] because they damage our muscle tissue the most, but that is how we grow our muscles in the long term
+> - social [[anxiety]] &mdash; acting with the fear of what others will think of us can be [[difficult]], but long-term benefits often outweigh the short-term discomfort